 Meet all deadlines for the APHA Program Planning Committee.

-Keep in close communication with the Caucus Chair.

-Respond to APHA Program related correspondence as appropriate.

-Submit the final program to the Executive Committee and to the APHA in a timely fashion.

 Orient Program Chair-Elect.

-Attend Executive Committee and Business Meetings

-Utilize the Executive Committee Members to review and grade abstracts eligible for the Walter J. Lear Outstanding Student Research Award.
+Coordinate the evaluation, notification, and awarding, including ordering, of the Walter J. Lear Outstanding Student Research Award.

-Coordinate the ordering and purchasing of the student research award plaque for presentation at the Annual Meeting.

-Notify the Caucus and EC of the time and location of the Business meeting
+Notify the Caucus and Executive Committee of the time and location of the Business meeting

 Section 7: Program Chair-Elect

-The Program Chair-Elect will serve a two-year (2) term followed by a two-year (2) term as Program Chair requiring a four (4) year commitment.
-The duties of the Program Chair-elect are to:
+The Program Chair-Elect will serve a one (1) term followed by a two-year (2) term as Program Chair requiring a two (2) year commitment.

-Two (2) year; voting.
 The duties of the Program Chair-Elect are to:

 Assist Program chair in developing Caucus Program.